Distribution Families#

 • col_sample – Column-subsample fraction per iteration.

-• random_state – Seed for reproducibility.
+• seed – Seed for reproducibility.

 • score – Scoring rule - "LogScore" (MLE) or "CRPScore".